ArashAnalyst/data_analysis_portfolio/1_taxi_in_nyc/README.md

-This is the dataset analysed by me After passing Google Data Analytics Certificate in May 2022.
+This is the first dataset analysed by me After passing Google Data Analytics Certificate in May 2022.

 Analising NYC taxi orders with Pandas.
 Read_csv, rename, groupby, agg, query, sort_values, idxmax, idxmin, value_counts, pivot methods were used for Exploratory Data Analysis.